tripathiarpan20/HF-torchserve-pipeline/README.md

+**NOTE:** This repository is [under integration](https://github.com/pytorch/serve/pull/1822) with the official Torchserver repo and is subject to heavy changes in the future.

 # HF-torchserve-pipeline

 This repository contains an example to deploy models with third-party dependencies (like 🤗 Transformers, sparseml etc) on Torchserve servers as ready-for-usage Docker containers on cloud services like AWS.